phantomwolf/leetcode-problems/Algorithm/Graph/cycle-detection/README.md

 Note that `onPath` needs to be checked before `visited`(because if a node is onPath, clearly it was visited before).

 ### BFS
-It's not recommended to use plain BFS to do cycle detection for directed graph.Although it's possible to maintain a path during BFS traversal(you'll have to push each path to the queue), it's cumbersome and space-inefficient to do so.
+It's not recommended to use plain BFS to do cycle detection for directed graph.
+Although it's possible to maintain a path during BFS traversal(you'll have to push each path to the queue), it's cumbersome and space-inefficient to do so.

 We can use Kahn’s Algorithm(which is used for topological sorting) to do cycle detection: tracking the indegrees of each node, and push those with 0 indegrees into queue.
 When the queue becomes empty, if not all nodes are visited, it means there's a cycle in the graph.